sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/led.md

 ## Other

-If you need to store firmware with no power, just change Accsess mode and choose your target .fs file .
+If you need to store firmware with no power, just change Access mode and choose your target .fs file .
 ![Access_mode](./../../../../zh/tang/Tang-Nano-9K/nano_9k/access_mode.png)

-Visit [Qustions&Answers](./../../Tang-Nano-Doc/questions.md) if you have trouble
+Visit [Questions&Answers](./../../Tang-Nano-Doc/questions.md) if you have trouble

 ## End